 A more controversial issue is the use of body scanner machines at airports.
 Some commentators and experts regard them as unsafe.
 If you are concerned, consider your legal right in some countries to opt-out and get a manual pat-down search – this is possible in the US and the UK but not in Australia.

-Finally, the long-term health effect of in-flight WiFi is not well known at this point.
+Finally, the long-term health effects of WiFi is not well known at this point.
+Most airlines have on-board WiFi as standard these days.

 Following some of the above tips will hopefully ensure that you have a healthy flight.